 You will need to measure the pH of your hydroponic nutrients regularly with a pH meter to ensure it’s within the proper ranges and adjust it accordingly.

 |3 Ways To Measure The pH Of Your Hydroponic Nutrient Solution||How To Adjust the pH Of Your Hydroponic Nutrient Solution|

 Not Providing Proper Lighting

 Proper lighting is important for plant growth and production, but not just any light will work.
-Plants need lighting in different spectrums depending on its stage of growth.
-In addition to spectrum, plants also require a correct intensity and duration of light.
+Plants need lighting in different spectrums depending on their stage of growth.
+In addition to spectrum, plants also require the correct intensity and duration of light.

 If your plant lighting is too intense the plant will grow short and compact.
 Not enough intensity and it will grow tall and lanky.
 Many beginners to growing indoors think that since plants need light to grow, leaving it on means more growth.
 Too much light can actually have negative effects on plants.

 |Simple Guide To Indoor Grow Light Spectrum & Color Temperature||How To Choose The BEST LED Grow Light For Your Hydroponic Garden|